Trade Gold Trading

 2% & 10% Risk Rule

-If you happened to go through a losing streak and lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10 % on each transaction.
-You would have lost over 87.50% of your equity.
+If you happened to go through a losing streak and lost only 20 trades in a row, you'd have gone from starting trading account balance of $50,000 to having only $6,750 left in your account if you risked 10 % on each trade transaction.
+You would have lost over 87.5% of your equity.

-The point is you want to setup your rules so that when you do have a loss making period, you will still have enough capital to trade next time.
+The point is you want to setup your rules so that when you do have a loss making period, you will still have enough trading capital to trade the next time.

-If you lost 87.50% of your capital you would have to make 640% profit to get back to break-even.
+If you lost 87.5% of your trading capital you'd have to make 640% profit to get back to break-even.

-As compared to if you lost 32 % of your capital you would have to make 47% profit to get back to break-even.
-To compare it with the examples 47 % is a lot easier to break even than 640% is.
+As compared to if you lost 32 % of your capital you would have to make 47% profit to go back to break even.
+To compare it with the examples 47 % is a lot easier to breakeven than 640% is.

-The chart below shows what percent you would have to make to get back to break even if you were to lose a certain percentage of your capital.
+Chart below shows what percent you'd have to make to get back to break even if you were to lose a certain percentage of your capital.

 Concept of Break Even

-At 50% drawdown, one would have to earn 100% on their invested capital – a feat accomplished by less than 5% of all traders worldwide - just to break even on an account with a 50% loss.
+At 50% draw-down, one would have to earn 100% on their invested capital - a feat accomplished by less than 5 % of all traders globally - just to break even on an-accounta-trading-account with a 50% loss.

-At 80% draw-down, one must quadruple their equity just to bring it back to its original equity.
-This is what is called to "break-even" i.e. get back to your original account balance that you deposited.
+At 80% draw-down, one must quadruple their equity just to bring it back to its initial equity.
+This is what is called to "break-even" i.e. Get back to your original trading account balance that you deposited.

-The more you lose, the harder it is to make it back to your original account size.
+The more you lose, the harder it is to make it back to your initial account size.

-This is the reason why you should do everything you can to PROTECT your equity. don't accept to lose more than 2% of your equity on any 1 single transaction.
+This is the reason why as a trader you should do everything you can to PROTECT your equity.
+Don't accept to lose more than 2 percent of your account equity on any 1 single trade transaction.

-oil money management is about only risking a small percentage of your capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your account.
+Oil risk management is about only risking a small percentage of your trading capital in each trade transaction so that you can survive your losing streaks and avoid a large draw down on your account.

-In Oil, traders use stop loss oil orders which are put in order to minimize losses.
-Controlling risks it involves putting a stop loss oil order after placing an order.
+In Oil, traders use stop loss orders which are put in order to minimize losses.
+Controlling risks it involves putting a stop loss order after placing an order.

 Effective Risk Management

-Effective risk management requires controlling all the risks.
-One should come up with a clear oil money management system and a plan.
-To be in Oil Trading or any other business you must make decisions involving some risk.
-All factors should be measured to keep risk to a minimum & use the above tips on this guide.
+Effective risk management requires controlling all the trading risks.
+A trader should create a clear oil risk management system & a trading plan.
+To be in Oil Trading or in any other business you must make decisions involving some risk.
+All aspects should be measured to keep risk to a minimum & use the above tips on this guide.

 Ask yourself?
 Some Tips